 Configure an Instance of Collector

 A Collector instance is associated with the content source root, aka origin, in which it is defined.
 The instance is then invoked within the worktree allocated for that origin.
-In other words, the actions that the Collector instance performs are carried out in a worktree that corresponds to the git reference for that origin.
+In other words, the actions that a Collector instance performs are carried out in a worktree that corresponds to the git reference for that origin.

 collector key